rashadalsharpini/BinaryTreeQueue/README.md

-1. they are only working the CreateTree function
+1. they are only working with the CreateTree function
 ``` cpp
 void iterativePreorder() { iterativePreorder(root); }
 void iterativeInorder(Node* p);